volkmannp/ntbgraphics/README.md

 It is also important that you mind correct **formatting** of your excel files.
 This includes:

-  - at least three columns with information about ‘RFID’, ‘Genotype’, and ‘Environmental’ \[Condition\] in your Animal List with these exact titles;
+  - at least three columns with information about ‘RFID’, ‘Genotype’ and ‘Environmental’ \[Condition\] in your Animal List with these exact titles;
   - at least three columns with information about ‘Animal’, ‘Meanspeed’ and ‘SerialLearn’ in your Meta Behavior with these exact titles;
   - correct order of columns:
       - the Animal List does not require a certain order;
-      - the Meta Behavior should list ‘Meanspeed’ as the very first and ‘SerialLearn’ as the very last of all behavioral experiments – ‘Animal’ might be at the beginning or at the end, but not inbetween\!
+      - the Meta Behavior should list ‘Meanspeed’ as the very first and ‘SerialLearn’ as the very last of all behavioral experiments (only columns inbetween including the former will be considered for behavioral analysis) – ‘Animal’ might be at the very beginning or end, but not inbetween\!

 Furthermore, each functions require definition of the experimental setup in terms of 4-arm or 2-arm design or required type of analysis (you may